umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Manage-Subscriptions/new-shop-index.md

 ## Manage Subscriptions

-To manage you subscription on Umbraco Cloud, go to the menu in the top right corner and select "Manage subscription".
+To manage your subscription on Umbraco Cloud, go to the menu in the top right corner and select "Manage subscription".

 ![manage subscriptions](images/manage-subscriptions-new.png)

-You will then be send to the the overview of the subscriptions that you have running on your Umbraco Cloud user.
+You will see a overview of the subscriptions that you have running on your Umbraco Cloud account.

 Here you can find information about the projects you are currently paying for on Umbraco Cloud.